aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 D'Agostino's solution, to reconcile Chomsky's view with the "established beliefs", involves trying to understand creativity in terms of problem solving; problems are characterized by their constraints, different sets of contraints determine different problems.
 Problems can be ranked in a hierarchy, based on the kinds of constraints they place on any valid solution; this hierarchy includes problems with 5 kinds of constraints: determinative, limitative, eliminative, tentative and trivial.
 We think that the respective 5 classes of problems are sorted by growing "undefinedness", rather than "difficulty", as we shall see.

 "Determinative" constraints are the strictest: they characterize the class of problems for which it is easy to define an algorithm, for which a procedural solution exists, such as arithmetic problems.

 "Limitative" constraints characterize those problems that are "well-defined", they provide necessary and sufficient conditions for the solution, examples of such problems are related to theorem discovery: there are necessary and sufficient conditions for some argument to count as a valid theorem for some position; yet there is no single mechanized way of discovering such proofs.

 "Eliminative" constraints only provide necessary (but no sufficient) conditions for the solutions that satisfy them, these problems are termed as "partially-defined", many "design-related" problems (eg: in architecture, engineering...) fall into this category.

-If a problem is given where some (but not all) of the constraints may be violated, then the constraints are "tentative", and the problem is "radical"; solved examples of such problems may occur in the history of science, where to accomodate for certain new facts, a theory may have had to be proposed which rejected certain standards of methodological practice.
+If a problem is given where _some_ (of course not _all_) of the constraints may be violated, then the constraints are "tentative", and the problem is "radical"; solved examples of such problems may occur in the history of science, where to accomodate for certain new facts, a theory may have had to be proposed which rejected certain standards of methodological practice.

 Lastly, if the constraints are even more vague than that, if they don't even tentatively try to provide necessary conditions for their solution, then they are "trivial" and the problems they describe are termed "improvisational"; examples of such problems are common in the domain of aesthetics (such as the arts).

+=== Relationship with Common Sense

 We are tempted to say that Common Sense encompasses all of the aforementioned modes of reasoning, minus the "expert twist" to most of the concrete examples of problems provided by D'Agostino in his clear exposition of the problem-hierarchy.